DETAILED ACTION

 Regarding claim 5, the combined teachings teach further comprising: a condensate confluent pipe (condensate line c Fig. 1 of Cho) connecting the condensate collector and the water supplier (Fig. 1 of Cho).

-The combined teachings teach the invention as described above but fail to explicitly teach “a condensate confluent pipe valve opens and closes the condensate confluent pipe, wherein the controller controls the condensate confluent pipe valve to close the condensate confluent pipe upon water being supplied to the tray through the water supplier, and to open the condensate confluent pipe upon condensate being supplied from the condensate collector to the water supplier”.
+The combined teachings teach the invention as described above but fail to explicitly teach “a condensate confluent pipe valve that opens and closes the condensate confluent pipe, wherein the controller controls the condensate confluent pipe valve to close the condensate confluent pipe upon water being supplied to the sealed tray through the water supplier, and to open the condensate confluent pipe upon condensate being supplied from the condensate collector to the water supplier”.

-Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of the combined teachings to include “a condensate confluent pipe valve opens and closes the condensate confluent pipe, wherein the controller controls the condensate confluent pipe valve to close the condensate confluent pipe upon water being supplied to the tray through the water supplier, and to open the condensate confluent pipe upon condensate being supplied from the condensate collector to the water supplier” in view of the teachings of Marutani to provide the option of bypassing the condenser collector.
+Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of the combined teachings to include “a condensate confluent pipe valve that opens and closes the condensate confluent pipe, wherein the controller controls the condensate confluent pipe valve to close the condensate confluent pipe upon water being supplied to the sealed tray through the water supplier, and to open the condensate confluent pipe upon condensate being supplied from the condensate collector to the water supplier” in view of the teachings of Marutani to provide the option of bypassing the condenser collector.

 Claim 6 is rejected under 35 U.S.C.
-103 as being unpatentable over Kobayashi, Tada, and Cho as applied to claim 1 above, and further in view of Kim (US20180195793A1).
+103 as being unpatentable over Kobayashi, Kawahira, Cho, and Watanabe as applied to claim 1 above, and further in view of Kim (US20180195793A1).

 Regarding claim 6, the combined teachings teach further comprising: a condensate confluent pipe (condensate line c Fig. 1 of Cho) connecting the condensate collector and the water supplier (Fig. 1 of Cho).